 Subjects

 The subjects were 89 undergraduates from Indiana University who participated in partial fulfillment of an introductory psychology course requirement.
 There were 43 subjects in the REP condition and 46 subjects in the NREP condition.
 Subjects were randomly assigned to the conditions.
 All subjects had normal or corrected-to-normal vision.
+Although we had intended to collect a larger sample size, roughly matching the sample size from Experiment 1, the COVID-19 crisis prevented us from fulfilling that intention.
+Nevertheless, as will be seen, the present sample size still yielded mostly clear-cut results that enabled firm conclusions.

 Stimuli and Apparatus